Hysteroscopic Myomectomy / Polypectomy Procedure

 - Pelvic pressure and pain

-Removing fibroids relieves those symptoms, improves your health and increases your chance of pregnancy.
-Depending on the size, number, and location of your uterine fibroids, your Forest Hills, Queens gynecologist decides which of three different ways to perform a myomectomy is best suited for you:
+Removing fibroids relieves those symptoms, improves your health and increases your chances of getting pregnant.
+Depending on the size, number, and location of your uterine fibroids, your Forest Hills, Queens gynecologist decides whether Uterine Fibroid Embolization or a myomectomy will work best in your particular situation:

-- The open myomectomy involves a horizontal or vertical incision in your abdomen, accessing your uterus and other pelvic organs directly.
+- Open myomectomy involves a horizontal or vertical incision in your abdomen, accessing your uterus and other pelvic organs directly.

-- The laparoscopic myomectomy uses a telescope and small instruments inserted into half-inch incisions.
+- Laparoscopic myomectomyuses a telescope and small instruments inserted into half-inch incisions.

-- The hysteroscopic or vaginal myomectomy requires no incisions since the doctor accesses your uterus through your vagina.
+- Hysteroscopic or vaginal myomectomy requires no incisions since the doctor accesses your uterus through your vagina.

 A Hysteroscopic Myomectomy Explained